-In the event that the State provides benefits through a group health plan or group health coverage, or provides family coverage through a group health plan under a waiver (see Section 6.4.2.), pre-existing condition limits are allowed to the extent permitted by HIPAA/ERISA.
+HIPAA/ERISA.
 If the State is contracting with a group health plan or provides benefits through group health coverage, describe briefly any limitations on pre-existing conditions.
 (Formerly 8.6.)

 - 6.2- MHPAEA Section 2103(c)(6)(A) of the Social Security Act requires that, to the extent that it provides both medical/surgical benefits and mental health or substance use disorder benefits, a State child health plan ensures that financial requirements and treatment limitations applicable to mental health and substance use disorder benefits comply with the mental health parity requirements of section 2705(a) of the Public Health Service Act in the same manner that such requirements apply to a group health plan.
 If the state child health plan provides for delivery of services through a managed care arrangement, this requirement applies to both the state and managed care plans.
-These requirements are also applicable to any additional benefits provided voluntarily to the child health plan population by managed care entities and will be considered as part of CMS's contract review process at 457.1201(1). - 6.2.1- MHPAEA Before completing a parity analysis, the State must determine whether each covered benefit is a medical/surgical, mental health, or substance use disorder benefit based on a standard that is consistent with state and federal law and generally recognized independent standards of medical practice (§457.496(f)(1)(i)). - 6.2.1.1- MHPAEA Please choose the standard(s) the state uses to determine whether a covered benefit is a medical/surgical benefit, mental health benefit, or substance use disorder benefit.
+These requirements are also applicable to any additional benefits provided voluntarily to the child health plan population by managed care entities and will be considered as part of CMS's contract review process at 457.1201(l). - 6.2.1- MHPAEA Before completing a parity analysis, the State must determine whether each covered benefit is a medical/surgical, mental health, or substance use disorder benefit based on a standard that is consistent with state and federal law and generally recognized independent standards of medical practice (§457.496(f)(1)(i)). - 6.2.1.1- MHPAEA Please choose the standard(s) the state uses to determine whether a covered benefit is a medical/surgical benefit, mental health benefit, or substance use disorder benefit.
 The most current version of the standard elected must be used.
 If different standards are used for the different benefit types, please specify the benefit type(s) to which each standard is applied.
 If "Other" is selected, please provide a description of that standard.

+☐ International Classification of Disease (ICD)

+Diagnostic and Statistical Manual of Mental Disorders (DSM)

+State guidelines

+Other (Describe: )

+6.2.1.2- MHPAEA Does the State provide mental health and/or substance use disorder benefits?

+⊠ Yes

+□No

-☐ International Classification of Disease (ICD) ☐ Diagnostic and Statistical Manual of Mental Disorders (DSM) ☐ State guidelines Other (Describe: ) 6.2.1.2- MHPAEA Does the State provide mental health and/or substance use disorder benefits? ⊠ Yes □ No Guidance: If the State does not provide any mental health or substance use disorder benefits, the mental health parity requirements do not apply ((§457.496(f)(1)).
-Continue on to Section 6.3.
+Guidance: If the State does not provide any mental health or substance use disorder benefits, the mental health parity requirements do not apply ((§457.496(f)(1)).

+Continue on to Section 6.3

 6.2.2- MHPAEA Section 2103(c)(6)(B) of the Act provides that to the extent a State child health plan includes coverage of early and periodic screening, diagnostic, and treatment services (EPSDT) defined in section 1905(r) of the Act and provided in accordance with section 1902(a)(43) of the Act, the plan shall be deemed to satisfy the parity requirements of section 2103(c)(6)(A) of the Act.

 6.2.2.1- MHPAEA Does the State child health plan provide coverage of EPSDT?
+The State must provide for coverage of EPSDT benefits, consistent with Medicaid statutory requirements, as indicated in section 6.2.26 of the State child health plan in order to answer "yes."

+M Yes X No

-The State must provide for coverage of EPSDT benefits, consistent with Medicaid statutory requirements as indicated in section 6.2.26 of the State child health plan in order to answer "yes."
-Yes ⊠ No Guidance: If the State child health plan does not provide EPSDT consistent wit Medicaid statutory requirements at sections 1902(a)(43) and 1905(r) of the Act, please go to Section 6.2.3- MHPAEA to complete the required parity analysis of the State child health plan.
-If the state does provide EPSDT benefits consistent with Medicaid requirements please continue this section to demonstrate compliance with the statutory requirements of section 2103(c)(6)(B) of the Act and the mental health parity regulations of §457.496(b) related to deemed compliance.
+Guidance: If the State child health plan does not provide EPSDT consistent with Medicaid statutory requirements at sections 1902(a)(43) and 1905(r) of the Act, please go to Section 6.2.3- MHPAEA to complete the required parity analysis of the State child health plan.

+If the state does provide EPSDT benefits consistent with Medicaid requirements, please continue this section to demonstrate compliance with the statutory requirements of section 2103(c)(6)(B) of the Act and the mental health parity regulations of §457.496(b) related to deemed compliance.